zarf-dev/proposals/8-show-manifest-and-values/README.md

 #### Story 2

-As a deployer of Zarf packages, I want to make sure that the variables in my package are properly rendered for both manifests and values files before I deploy so I run `zarf package show manifests zarf-package-podinfo-amd64.tar.zst -set=MY_VAR=my-val --components=my-optional-component` and `zarf package show values-files zarf-package-podinfo-amd64.tar.zst --set=MY_VAR=my-val --components=my-optional-component`
+As a deployer of Zarf packages, I want to make sure that the variables in my package are properly rendered for both manifests and values files before I deploy so I run `zarf package show manifests zarf-package-podinfo-amd64.tar.zst --set=MY_VAR=my-val --components=my-optional-component` and `zarf package show values-files zarf-package-podinfo-amd64.tar.zst --set=MY_VAR=my-val --components=my-optional-component`

 ### Risks and Mitigations